Some of my biggest breakthroughs in my yoga practice have been during one-on-one sessions with my teachers.

 4. Add aromatherapy

 On top of the foundations, what extra value can you bring to the session?
-Aromatherapy is a great way to add a little something extra to your private yoga lesson.
-Oils (make sure to ask before applying any oils), eye pillows, candles, or lotions can make you stand out!
-Get creative and spoil your client.
+Aromatherapy is a great way to add a little something extra to your private yoga lesson, from oils to lotions.
+Get creative and spoil your client!

 5. Practice good time management